0xADE1A1DE/AssemblyLine/tools/README.md

 ### Set mov immediate to SMART

-1. `$ asmline --smart-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` can manually be set to
+1. `$ asmline --smart-mov-imm path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` can manually be set to
 disable nasm mode (this is enabled by default).
     ```
     --smart-mov-imm